elunna/nerfhack-changelog/README.md

 ### PET THEFT

 * Pet theft from shops has been totally nerfed.
-* Pets will never pick up objects in shops (Gnoll)
+* Pets will never pick up objects in shops nor eat unpaid food (Gnoll)
 * You also cannot #loot items to/from your pet that are unpaid.
 * Artifact costs have been reduced to 1/5th of their previous cost.
 Since they can't be stolen via pet theft, they have been adjusted to make them affordable.
 * Shopkeepers start with more gold, usually more than double the standard amounts (gnoll)